-The call to action is already an essential part of websites, social networks, posters, and speeches - for example, when all participants are to raise their hands to agree.
-Known in professional terminology as "Call-to-Action," these prompts are used to move people to the next action step.
+The call to action is already a fundamental part of websites, social networks, posters, and speeches - for example, when all participants are supposed to raise their hands in agreement.
+Known in technical language as a 'call-to-action', these prompts are used to encourage individuals to take the next step.

-For instance, a website visitor should subscribe to the newsletter, or a participant in an event should be encouraged to engage and think along.
+For instance, a website visitor should subscribe to the newsletter or an event participant should be encouraged to engage and think along.

-It is interesting that the Call-to-Action on a website and the Call-to-Action of a training exercise depend on similar success factors.
-The Call-to-Action increases the likelihood of action when the prompt for action…
+Interestingly, the call-to-action on a website and the call-to-action of a training exercise depend on similar success factors.
+The call-to-action increases the likelihood of action when the prompt...

 Here are some examples with the three aspects:

-"In a conflict, it is often helpful to remain factual, even in the face of personal attacks against you.
-Therefore, listen actively in your next conflict.”
+“In a conflict, it is usually helpful to remain factual even in the face of personal attacks against you.
+Therefore, actively listen in your next conflict.”

 Right placement: After the explanation

-Decision-making process: Respond this way in the next conflict
+Decision-making process: React this way in the next conflict

-"The 5-step plan presented earlier helps you concentrate better.
-Apply it directly in your next meeting."
+“The 5-step plan just presented helps you concentrate better.
+Apply it directly in your next meeting.”

 Right placement: After the statement